promostandards/productDemoPhp/README.md

 Product,Pricing,Media,Inventory and PO web service consumption examples in Yii

 I have chosen the Yii framework for these examples as we at Hit extensively use it and php without a framework, is not too nice to work with.
 I have tried to write the code concise and descreptive as possible.
+Bootstrap also needs to be loaded for this to render correct.

 Please reach out if you have any questions or concerns.